Lima Memorial Health System Logo

 • Very slow heart rhythm (bradycardia) or problem with the electrical system of the heart (heart block)

-Cardiogenic shock occurs when the heart is unable to pump as much blood as the body needs.
-It can happen even if there hasn't been a heart attack if one of these problems occurs and your heart function drops suddenly.
+Cardiogenic shock occurs when the heart is unable to supply as much blood as the body needs.
+It can happen even if there hasn't been a heart attack.
+For example, if one of these problems listed above occurs and your heart function drops suddenly.
+Or if a valve becomes obstructed or if a combination of problems occurs.

 Symptoms